Microsoft SQL Server FAQs

-Microsoft SQL Server FAQs**

 Can Volume Shadow Copy Service (VSS) be used with Microsoft SQL Server databases deployed in a virtual environments?

 Yes, but only if the virtual guests running SQL Server have the database disks presented with in-guest iSCSI, or as VMware Raw Device Maps (RDMs) or Hyper-V Pass-through-Disks (PTDs).

-Note: If a customer is trying to achieve application consistency for their entire virtual environment, it can be done with a mingling of taking VMware-based snapshots to quiesce the virtual disk and then FlashProtect Snapshots.
+Note: If a customer is trying to achieve application consistency for their entire virtual environment, it can be done with a mingling of taking hypervisor-based snapshots to quiesce the virtual disk and then FlashProtect Snapshots.
 This can get complicated and require custom scripting.
-The process of recovering from the VMware-based snapshots can be cumbersome because of the various snapshot steps involved.
+The process of recovering from the hypervisor-based snapshots can be cumbersome because of the various snapshot steps involved.
 Even after creating a scripting solution the virtual machine will be a crash consistent copy versus an application consistent copy.